mkreitze/libFBCAGen/README.md

 **genIm**
 Example call:
-fbca2.levelMap = copyOver(fbca1)
+genIm(exFBCA,quantifer = "/genIm")

-Argument:
+**Argument:**
-*fbca*: The state of a cell represented as an integer.
+*fbca*: The desired FBCA to be visualized.
+Ideally this is initalized

-*directory*: The state of a cell represented as an integer.
+*directory*: The desired location of the image.
+Defaults to the current working directory. **Do not forget to add /'s accordingly**

-*quantifer*: The state of a cell represented as an integer.
+*quantifer*: The starting name of each file.
+The gen number is later tacked on.
+The default is 'test'

-*gen*: The state of a cell represented as an integer.
+*gen*: The number current update being visualized.
+This is especially useful when generating multiple images.

-Output:
+**Output:**
 *im*: A RGB tuple represented as three integers.

 genIm turns an FBCA into a visualized map.
 This is done through converting each state into a colour for a png image using colourConvert.
 To generate the image, the PIL library is used.